brendony/logback-s3-rolling-policy/README.md

 * `S3FixedWindowRollingPolicy`
 * `S3TimeBasedRollingPolicy`

-logback-s3-rolling-policy was forked from logback-s3 (https://github.com/shuwada/logback-s3) but transfered into a new project because changes were getting too big.
+logback-s3-rolling-policy was forked from AOEpeople/logback-s3-rolling-policy (https://github.com/AOEpeople/logback-s3-rolling-policy).
+The initial project lead (link-nv/logback-s3-rolling-policy) did a good job but did not updated the dependency version nor the documentation/repository.
+AOEpeople did, but still we want to make sure the exact version of our dependency are into places.

 Index
 -----